AashishTangnami/Elasticsearch/README.md

 ## Why Elasticsearch?
+    + Query
-    *Query - It lets users perform and combine many types of searches like structured and unstructured, geo, metric etc data.
+    - It lets users perform and combine many types of searches like structured and unstructured, geo, metric etc data.
+    + Analyze
-    *Analyze - Users can understand billions of log lines easily.
+    - Users can understand billions of log lines easily.
 It provides aggregations which help users to zoom out to explore trends and patterns in data.

-Index -
+## Index
-An index is  like a database in a relational database.
++ An index is  like a database in a relational database.
 It has a mapping which defines multiple types.
-An index is a logical namespace which maps to one or more primary shards and can have zero or more replica shards.
++ An index is a logical namespace which maps to one or more primary shards and can have zero or more replica shards.

 Basic concept is that elasticsearch distributes data around the cluster.